mharrend/GPU-Monitoring-Slack-Mattermost/README.md

 1. Start the init service via `/etc/init.d/gpumonitor start`
 1. As usual you can monitor the service status via `/etc/init.d/gpumonitor status`

+## Options for configuration
+* mattermostIncomingWebhook: Web address of incoming Slack or Mattermost webhook
+* nvidiaLogoLink: Logo used for the bot in Mattermost

+## Legal notice
+* This is a private project.
+* I am not in any way affiliated with Mattermost, NVidia or Slack.
+* NVIDIA, the NVIDIA logo, and all other trademarks mentioned in this document  are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and other countries.
+Other company and product names may be trademarks of the respective companies with which they are associated.